piotrero00/entcalcpy/README.md

 2. For high-precision calculations, use MOSEK and the high-precision setting.

 3. If the discrepancy persists, cross-check the lower bound with a second SDP solver.
-For the MATLAB implementation, MOSEK and SDPT3 can be used.
-   The smaller of the two lower-bound estimates provides the conservative result.

-A discrepancy of approximately 1e-7 or smaller should normally be regarded as a numerical precision artifact.
-If substantially higher precision is required, we recommend using the MOSEK API directly.
+A discrepancy of the order 1e-7 or smaller should normally be regarded as a numerical precision artifact.
 ## Issues
 If you find any issues, we encourage you to report them via GitHub or by emailing maspiotr00@gmail.com.
 ## Acknowledgment